DETAILED ACTION

 As per Claim 4, Rooney discloses an industrial network comprising:

-a computer comprising: a multi-tenant virtual network (at least paragraph 30-31l WiFi network); an onboarding network (at least paragraph 27, onboarding network); and an authentication module configured to identify and verify a device to be onboarded to the multi-tenant virtual network (at least paragraph 27; onboarding network credential 126, onboarding network SSID, and onboarding network password of router); an access network assigned to the onboarding network of the computer, wherein the access network is configured to receive an onboarding request from the device regarding access to the multi-tenant virtual network of the computer; and an access point to which the onboarding network of the computer extends, wherein the access point is an electronic device positioned between the onboarding network of the computer and the device configured to be onboarded to the multi-tenant virtual network of the computer (at least paragraph 28; the repeater device 120 can connect to the onboarding network 190 and the router 160 via the first repeater 140 which acts as a virtual access point (VAP) for the onboarding network 190); wherein the access point is configured to verify an access authorization of the device and grant the device access to the multi-tenant virtual network when a verification result is positive (at least paragraph 28-33; establish an onboarding network 190.
+a multi-tenant virtual network (at least paragraph 30-31l WiFi network); an onboarding network (at least paragraph 27, onboarding network); an authentication module configured to identify and verify a device to be onboarded to the multi-tenant virtual network (at least paragraph 27; onboarding network credential 126, onboarding network SSID, and onboarding network password of router); a separate access network that is separate from the onboarding network and the multi-tenant virtual network, wherein the separate access network is assigned to the onboarding network, wherein the separate access network is configured to receive an onboarding request from the device regarding access to the multi-tenant virtual network; and an access point to which the onboarding network extends, wherein the access point is an electronic device that provides a link between the onboarding network and the device configured to be onboarded to the multi-tenant virtual network (at least paragraph 28; the repeater device 120 can connect to the onboarding network 190 and the router 160 via the first repeater 140 which acts as a virtual access point (VAP) for the onboarding network 190); wherein the access point is configured to verify an access authorization of the device and grant the device access to the multi-tenant virtual network when a verification result is positive (at least paragraph 28-33; establish an onboarding network 190.
 For example, the back end server 110 configures the Wi-Fi Router 160 with configuration commands via a RESTful protocol to add the onboarding network SSID from the onboarding network credential 126 so the repeater device 120 can connect to the onboarding network 190.
 For example, the repeater device 120 can connect to the onboarding network 190 and the router 160 via the first repeater 140 which acts as a virtual access point (VAP) for the onboarding network 190),

-wherein the onboarding network of the computer is configured to be deployed in the industrial network by generating the onboarding network and the authentication module, connecting the onboarding network to the authentication module, extending the onboarding network to the access point of the industrial network, generating the access network, and connecting the access network to the onboarding network via the access point (at least paragraph 28-33; establish an onboarding network 190.
+wherein the onboarding network is configured to be deployed in the industrial network in a multi-stage deployment process by generating the onboarding network and the authentication module, connecting the onboarding network to the authentication module, extending the onboarding network to the access point of the industrial network, generating the separate access network, and connecting the separate access network to the onboarding network via the access point (at least paragraph 28-33; establish an onboarding network 190.
 For example, the back end server 110 configures the Wi-Fi Router 160 with configuration commands via a RESTful protocol to add the onboarding network SSID from the onboarding network credential 126 so the repeater device 120 can connect to the onboarding network 190.
 For example, the repeater device 120 can connect to the onboarding network 190 and the router 160 via the first repeater 140 which acts as a virtual access point (VAP) for the onboarding network 190);

 wherein a configuration file comprises data regarding the access authorization of the device to the multi-tenant virtual network, and wherein the device is configured according to the configuration file (at least Fig. 1C; paragraph 24-33, 47; step 128; the Wi-Fi router 160 uses the received onboarding network credential 126 to establish an onboarding network 190.
 For example, the back end server 110 configures the Wi-Fi Router 160 with configuration commands via a RESTful protocol to add the onboarding network SSID from the onboarding network credential 126 so the repeater device 120 can connect to the onboarding network 190.
 For example, the repeater device 120 can connect to the onboarding network 190 and the router 160 via the first repeater 140 which acts as a virtual access point (VAP) for the onboarding network 190; Besides the Wi-Fi network provisioning credential 128, the repeater device 120 may receive other configuration parameters via the onboarding network 190 and/or the Wi-Fi network 180; When the repeater device 120 detects that it can talk to the back end server 110 via the onboarding network 190 the repeater device 120 can be fully managed by the back end server 110.
 The back end server 110 sends the new configuration for the repeater device 120 which includes the network credential 128 and as when the repeater device 120 receives that configuration it applies it and restarts its network so it immediately leaves the onboarding network 190 and joins the Wi-Fi network 180; only the serial number or MAC address of repeater device being used by mobile app 135; unique ID is associated with a temporary network credential; mobile app 135 sends the ID (via scanning or inputting serial number/MAC) to the backend server which allows repeater device to log into onboarding network using only the ID)).